-Scoring i): Fish measurements will be rounded up to the next millimetre on a point system up to the first decimal place.
-1.2 centimeters = 1.2 points Scoring ii): A 10 point bonus will be for each fish released alive
+Scoring i): Fish measurements will be rounded up to the next millimetre on a point scoring system utilizing the first decimal place. i.e., 1.1 centimeters = 1.1 points Scoring ii): A 10-point bonus will be for recorded for each fish released alive

 Artificial lures only, no live or pickled bait.
 Scent and pork rind will be allowed.

 A minimum of 100 feet must be maintained between competitors at all times during the tournament.
-Competitors are not allowed to go to shore unless permission is given to do so, and no fishing is allowed within 300 feet of the main dock.
+Competitors are not allowed to go to shore unless permission is given to do so, and no fishing is allowed within 300 feet of the main dock or a measuring station.

-All laws in regards to boating, fishing and life saving equipment must be adhered to and will be enforced.
-Life jackets must be worn at departure time and at anytime when travelling faster than a trolling speed.
+All laws in regards to boating, fishing and lifesaving equipment must be adhered to and will be enforced.
+Life jackets must be worn at departure time and at any time when travelling faster than a trolling speed.
 No alcoholic beverages or cannabis products allowed on any boat at any time during the tournament hours.

 All boats must be inspected by a tournament official at the start of the day.
 Boats are subject to inspections at all times during tournament hours.
 Each team will be assigned an identification tag and 2 numbered stickers that must be affixed on both sides of the boat so that they are visible to all.